sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 }
 ```

-Both have same name and same return type however they use different arguments.
+Both have the same name and same return type however they use different arguments.

 ### III.
 Inheritance